AxonIQ/reference-guide/axon-framework/serialization.md

 An [upcaster](events/event-versioning.md#event-upcasting) works on a given content type \(e.g. dom4j Document\).
 To provide extra flexibility between upcasters, content types between chained upcasters may vary.
-Axon will try to convert between the content types automatically by using `ContentTypeConverter`s.
+Axon will try to convert between the content types automatically by using a `ContentTypeConverter`.
 It will search for the shortest path from type `x` to type `y`, perform the conversion and pass the converted value into the requested upcaster.
 For performance reasons, conversion will only be performed if the `canUpcast` method on the receiving upcaster yields true.